lofhm/DH-Job-Archive/_posts/2012-02-22-Hendrix-Postdoc-Digital-Humanities.markdown

 ---
 layout: listing
-Title: Hendrix Postdoctoral Fellow in Digital Humanities and Pedagogy
+title: Hendrix Postdoctoral Fellow in Digital Humanities and Pedagogy
 ---

 # Postdoctoral Fellow in Digital Humanities and Pedagogy